hubbertsmith/digital-asset-catalog/README.md

 Manage digital assets simply and consistently.
 As shown in CISA 800-53 framework

 dbcreate.py creates empty database
 create table-asset-0.py, table-asset-event.py table-policy-0.py, table-policy-event.py
+use i4catalog-struct.txt to view database structure

 report-all.py sends all tables to i4catalog_data_report.md

-asset-0.yaml to add data. then run yamlasset-0.py to update database
+yamlasset-0.yaml to add data. then run yamlasset-0.py to update database

-use asset-event.yaml to add data. then run yaml-asset-event.py to update database
+yamlasset-event.yaml to add data. then run yamlasset-event.py to update database

-use policy-0.yaml to add data. then run policy-0y.py to update database
+yamlpolicy-0.yaml to add data. then run yamlpolicy-0y.py to update database

-use policy-event.yaml to add data. then run policy-eventy.py to update database
+yamlpolicy-event.yaml to add data. then run yamlpolicy-eventy.py to update database

 use dbdisplay-edit.py to display tables, add-row, edit-row, delete-row